jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/rwth-aachen-university.md

 2. The RWTH supports free access to research data.
 Researchers are, however, not obliged to make data accessible to persons outside of the project team before processing, evaluating and publishing their research.
 Exceptions are disclosures to commissions.
 Contractual agreements also remain unaffected.

-3. .
-The management of research data includes planning, gathering, processing and storing of the data.
+3. The management of research data includes planning, gathering, processing and storing of the data.
 It guarantees the access, reuse, reproducibility and quality assurance of all research data that are forming the basis of scientific results.

 4. The project manager as well as researchers researching on their own responsibility are generally responsible for managing the research data of their research projects.
 In particular, they are obliged to guarantee the adherence to proven academic research practices as well as the standards of their subject area.
 All persons involved in a research project are responsible for the correctness of the data they gathered and the compliance to the regulations they agreed upon.

-5. Research projects with research data require a data management plan which states the research data's access rights and exceptions.
+5. Research projects with research data require a data management plan which states the research data’s access rights and exceptions.

 6. The RWTH gives advice on research data management from planning to implementation and even after the completion of the project.
 Additionally, the RWTH offers appropriate training.